 The 128 bytes of RAM contained in the base segment are split between the lower and upper base segments.
-The first 116 bytes of RAM are resident from address 0000 to 006F in the lower base segment, while the remaining 16 bytes of RAM represent the 16 data memory registers located at addresses 00F0 to 00FF of the upper base segment.
+The first 112 bytes of RAM are resident from address 0000 to 006F in the lower base segment, while the remaining 16 bytes of RAM represent the 16 data memory registers located at addresses 00F0 to 00FF of the upper base segment.
 No RAM is located at the upper sixteen addresses (0070 to 007F) of the lower base segment.

 Additional RAM beyond these initial 128 bytes, however, will always be memory mapped in groups of 128 bytes (or less) at the data segment address extensions (XX00 to XX7F) of the lower base segment.
-The additional 64 bytes of RAM (beyond the initial 128 bytes) are memory mapped at address locations 0100 to 013F hex.
+The additional 128 bytes of RAM are memory mapped at address locations 0100 to 017F hex.